 Final Fantasy XIV is a very popular MMORPG developed by Square Enix.
-The game has stood the test of time and has one of the largest player bases today.
-With recent DLC expansions, the game has retained older players and is also attracting newer ones.
+The game has stood the test of time and has one of the largest player bases in the video gaming industry today.
+With recent DLC expansions, the game has retained older players as well as attracting newer ones.
 It’s safe to say that the 14th entry in the Final Fantasy franchise has been massively successful.

 “The lobby server connection has encountered an error.

 This error message pops up if Final Fantasy XIV is unable to connect to the game servers.
 The reason being the high amounts of players the game’s login server has to deal with.
 It also occurs if the player amount in a single login queue for a specific World reaches its maximum.